 That year the Hazon conference was held at the Isabella Freeman Jewish Retreat Center, and the goat in question was from their farm, Adamah, part of Adamah’s “boy’s town.”
 “Boy’s town” is the separate pasture for all the male goats who are born to the herd of dairy goats Adamah raises to produce milk and cheese.
 In order to make milk, goats need to be lactating, and to lactate they must be pregnant and then give birth.
 According to the wonderful Abbe Turner of the Lucky Penny Farm, who answered my questions (during today’s panel of Jewish Female Farmers) with deep compassion and groundedness, around 56% of the kids born in her herd are male.
 None of these little guys will be producing milk any time soon.
 So what happens to them?

 I imagine this answer is different for different goats.
 And then there also the even more numerous males born to dairy cows, and all the males born to laying hens.
 Some end up as featured delicacies in local gourmet retaurants, like Abbe Turner’s.
 Others are killed quickly and cleanly by a shochet and eaten by those who raised them, like the goats at Adamah.
-Most others I imagine go to central processing plants to become stew meat or pet food or veal calves or are even ground into livestock feed, like male laying chickens.
+Most others will likely go to central processing plants to become stew meat or pet food or veal calves or are even ground into livestock feed, like male laying chickens.

 When I eat eggs and dairy, even from the most humane, sustainable, small-farmer-owned, organic, local farms, I am not only drinking this milk and noshing on this cheese.
 I am calling forth this male goat, this living animal who is brought into a world that has very few options for him.
 Farmers could keep these male animals and raise them – and Abbe Turner does send some off to live lengthy lives as 4H projects or grass shearers.
 But to keep all of these animals would be to make pets of them, and the strain this doubling of the herd would put on the resources of land and water and farmer would be enormous beyond justification.